rwilliams/jrubywiki/Truffle.md

     rbenv install jruby-9000+graal-dev

-You can also download [Graal builds for 64-bit Linux, Mac and Windows](http://lafo.ssw.uni-linz.ac.at/builds/), or see below for how to build your own.
+This will run using Graal instead of your system JVM.

+You can also download [Graal builds for 64-bit Linux, Mac and Windows](http://lafo.ssw.uni-linz.ac.at/builds/).
 The binary releases of Graal looks like a normal JVM install.
 To ask JRuby to use it instead of your system JVM, set JAVACMD to the path of `java` in your `graalvm-jdk1.8.0` directory.

 For example